Maintenance Events Sample Clauses

 AutoNDA by SimpleDocs

 Maintenance Events.
 2.1 Maintenance of the hosting equipment, facility, Software or other aspects of the Hosting Services that may require interruption of the Hosting Services (Maintenance Events) shall not be performed during Normal Business Hours.
-The Supplier may interrupt the Services to perform necessary maintenance during the daily window of 10.00 pm to 2.00 am UK time.
+The Supplier may interrupt the Services to perform emergency maintenance during the daily window of 10.00 pm to 2.00 am UK time.
 In addition, the Supplier may interrupt the Hosting Services outside Normal Business Hours for unscheduled maintenance, provided that it has given the Customer at least three days' advance notice.
-Any Maintenance Events that occur during Normal Business Hours, and which were not requested or caused by the Customer, shall be considered downtime for the purpose of service availability measurement.
-The Supplier shall at all times use all reasonable endeavours to keep any service interruptions to a minimum.
+Any Maintenance Events which occur during Normal Business Hours, and which were not requested by the Customer, shall be considered downtime for the purpose of service availability measurement.
+The Supplier shall at all times endeavour to keep any service interruptions to a minimum.
+2.2 The Supplier may determine, at its sole discretion, that providing appropriate service levels requires additional equipment and/or bandwidth, and may install that equipment and/or bandwidth without approval from the Customer.
+The Supplier may propose an increase to the corresponding Hosting Services fees (only), as specified in Schedule 1.
+Any additional costs shall be fully substantiated and agreed with the Customer before being levied.